Do I Need Planning Permission for a Lean to Pergola? A Comprehensive Guide

 - For in these areas, buildings, enclosures sited on land between a side wall and the boundary of the land surrounding the house and if your pergola is more than 20m from the house and greater than 10 square metres, you will need planning permission.

-Does a pergola needs planning permission?
+Does an aluminium pergola need planning permission?
 Summary:

 As our pergolas our all classed as temporary structures, never exceeding 2.5 metres height, considered for entertainment purposes only and unlikely to cover 50% of a persons premises and/or land, planning permssion would not be required.